-\begin{assump}[Producer objective] In the status quo, producers act so as to maximize the average winrate (Definition \ref{def:winrate}) of their models across all tasks. \end{assump} The motivation for Assumption \ref{assump:winrate} could be because winrate is used in leaderboard design, as in \cite{lmarena}, or that producers are aiming to maximize market share, as is commonly assumed when modeling market competition (e.g. \citep{jagadeesan2023improved, einav2025market, xu2025heterogeneous}).

-In Sections \ref{sec:incententry} and \ref{sec:incentretrain}, we will show how winrate and consumer welfare may be at odds with each other: producers optimizing for winrate could lead to sub-optimal consumer welfare.
-To address this gap, we propose a mechanism to better align user and producer incentives: weighted winrate (Definition \ref{def:weightedwinrate}).
-In this modification, we reward model creators not solely for producing an output that is better than other outputs for this task (reflected by winrate, $\ppick_{\model}(\valvec_{\task})$), but also for a higher value output itself (reflected by the value $\valvec_{\model, \task}$).
+In Sections \ref{sec:incententry} and \ref{sec:incentretrain}, we will show that winrate and consumer welfare are at odds with each other: producers optimizing for winrate could lead to sub-optimal consumer welfare.
+To address this, we propose a mechanism to align user and producer incentives: weighted winrate (Definition \ref{def:weightedwinrate}).
+Weighted winrate rewards producers not just for an output that is better than other outputs (reflected by winrate, $\ppick_{\model}(\valvec_{\task})$), but also for a higher value itself (reflected by value $\valvec_{\model, \task}$).